dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Rewards Distribution.md

 This should allow an erroneously transferred token to be reclaimed by going thru any of the exit paths.
 A 721 token cannot be claimed in this way tho.
 We should therefore reject all 721 deposits outside of a `fund()` call.
 We could however, let the last withdraw of a 721 contract receive the residue.

-This should be applied for erc1155 tokens.
+This should be applied for erc1155 tokens, erc20, eth, and maybe 721s.

+Track the holders of each token type so we know when you're the last ?
+Or just count the number of holders ?